 Mallorca in the Balearics is also a good choice for a family holiday, especially since the island has so many attractions and wonderful sights, which would provide a great adventure, especially for older children who want to explore and discover new places.

 The conclusion: Balearic Islands and Canary Islands - which should you choose?

 Well, as we stated at first, we believe that the weather aspect is crucial when choosing a holiday destination.
-We all want to make the most of our holiday days and so for winter we would definitely choose the Canary Islands, with a special mention to Tenerife south and Gran Canaria (the area of Puerto Rico, Puerto de Mogan).
+We all want to make the most of our holiday days and so for winter, we would definitely choose the Canary Islands, with a special mention to Tenerife south and Gran Canaria (the area of Puerto Rico, Puerto de Mogan).

 You can expect warm and sunny weather, but no extreme heat.
 For high heat, you should choose one of the Balearic islands like Mallorca, Menorca or Formentera in the middle of summer, like July or August.

-Afterwards, you can take into consideration the other aspects and think of what you're looking to get from your holiday.
+Afterward, you can take into consideration the other aspects and think of what you're looking to get from your holiday.
 We obviously are biased fans of the Canary Islands, but we do like other destinations as well and we want to encourage people to keep an open mind and to try different destinations.